cogu/cutil/README.md

 |--------------|----------------------------------------|----------------------------------|
 | BYTE_ORDER   | -DBYTE_ORDER=[AUTO\|NONE\|LITTLE\|BIG] | Platform byte order              |

-If the platform byte order is known during compile time we can switch some of the pack routines into simple memcpy calls which can be much faster.
+If the platform byte order is known during compile time we can switch the native-compatible pack-routines into memcpy calls which can be much faster.
 By default, CMake tries to automatically detect the byte order (AUTO) but you can force this value (to LITTE or BIG) in case that doesn't work.